 - Set up your Gmail account in your client software, see Google’s instructions

-- Your account will import the folders from Google Apps in your client
+- Your account will import the folders from G Suite in your mail client

 - Open your old archive.pst files (or the “other” email in your client)

 - Drag-and drop your old email into the Inbox folder in your new IMAP account – note whole folders can be dragged in most versions of Outlook